brikis98/yevgeniy-brikman-homepage/_posts/2018-07-07-the-audacity-of-hope.md

 Becoming a politician changes:

-- The type of people you spend time wit: e.g., you're forced to spend more and more time with rich donors.
+- The type of people you spend time with: e.g., you're forced to spend more and more time with rich donors.
 - The economics of how you talk to the electorate: e.g., town hall meetings let you reach a few hundred people at a time, whereas TV let's you reach hundreds of thousands or millions.
 - Perhaps, more generally, who you are.